The Heart of the Peloponnese

 The central square of Stemnitsa is the heart of all activities and entertainment.
 Relax in one of its beautiful cafés sipping slowly your Greek coffee or have lunch and dinner.
 Here in the central square, one can see the clock tower made of carved stone and the beautiful belfry of Agios Georgios church, which dates back to 1877 and is made of white stone.

-We had lunch at “Stemnitsa Tavern” located by the clock tower, which serves all local specialties: mainly pork, wild boar, game, lamp, etc.
+The best place to have lunch is the "Σαρακινιώτης Tαβέρνα - Η ΣΤΕΜΝΙΤΣΑ" (“Stemnitsa Tavern”) located by the clock tower (on the main square), which serves all local specialties: mainly pork, wild boar, game, lamp, etc. The tavern is open all year round.

 The Philosophou Monastery